PSJoshi/OS_Hardening/Windows/Registry/disable-common-mechanisms.md

 * Run the command at command prompt - mountvol /N
 * or set registry key - HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\MountMgr\NoAutoMount to 1

-### Disable search indexing
+### Disable search indexing (in forensic investigations)
-It's always good to disable any automated indexing of any sort to prevent alteration of MACB times.
+It's always good to disable any automated indexing of any sort to prevent alteration of MACB times in any cyber-forensic investigation.
 To disable the service, do the following:
 * Open the Services applet (services.msc).
 * Locate and disable the Windows Search service (i.e. stop the service and set the startup type to be Disabled so that it won't run again).